 We asked Eileen what role clothing plays in her life and work, and here’s what she had to say:

 “Clothing is a celebration.
 A celebration of our physical body, as it carries us day by day throughout our lifetime.
 A celebration of our unique spirits, projecting our innermost facets for the rest of the world to discover and nurturing them when we need to turn inward."

-Eileen wears the Sleeveless Placket Top in Ivory Midweight Linen (Coming soon!), Clyde Work Pant in Navy Cotton Canvas, Harlow Tunic in Flax Midweight Linen, Cecilia Pant in Black Cotton Stretch (Returning soon!), Linn Tee in Black Midweight Linen, and Florence Pant in Khaki Cotton Canvas.
+Eileen wears the Sleeveless Placket Top in Ivory Midweight Linen (see a similar style), Clyde Work Pant in Navy Cotton Canvas (see a similar style), Harlow Tunic in Flax Midweight Linen, Cecilia Pant in Black Cotton Stretch (style discontinued), Linn Tee in Black Midweight Linen, and Florence Pant in Khaki Cotton Canvas (see a similar style).